Icinga/icinga2/doc/03-monitoring-basics.md

 You can do two things here:

-* Check for the existence of the `notification` custom attribute and its nested dictionary key `mail`.
+* Check for the existence of the `notification` custom variable and its nested dictionary key `mail`.
 If this is boolean true, the notification object will be generated.
 * Assign the value of the `groups` key to the `user_groups` attribute.